 Bannerlord is unfinished with a lot of problems, as I write this review it still calls my name and that is a testament to how fun the game is.
 Truth be told, many of the issues I mentioned aren’t noticeable right away.
 They start to show after you have many hours in the game.
-Early on you’re simply having too much fun.
+Early on, you’re simply having too much fun.
 I was too busy to notice the unit clumping when I took a noble off his horse with an arrow.

-I was far too excited when I got my first castle to realize the issues with trying to start your own kingdom.
+I was far too excited when I got my first castle to realize the issues with trying to start my own kingdom.
 It wasn’t until I was around 40 hours in that I started to notice the flaws.
 By that point, I had arguably gotten my money’s worth and the game will only improve as time goes on anyway.

 Additionally, Bannerlord also features multiplayer and it works great.
 Notably, the captain mode which puts six players on two teams in command of a specific platoon of soldiers.
 It’s super cool.

 As unfinished as it is.
 I strongly believe Bannerlord is worth the purchase today, but at the asking price, I wouldn’t blame you for waiting.
 The fact that patches have dropped every day is a sign of a bright future for Bannerlord, and whether you buy it now or later.
 You’re going to have a good time.

 - Incredibly fun sandbox with tons of freedom